MukundiCode/ECD-App/README.md

 ## WordPress powered Web Portal and Web App
 Wordpress src code - ECD-App/wordpress/

 The WordPress directory hosts a *wordpress-scripts* and *plugin* folder.
-A readme is attached for more information.
+A readme is attached for more information such as reusability.
 The staff-facing web portal, and user-facing web app, are available through the live domain of [youandyourbaby.bhabhisana.org.za](youandyourbaby.bhabhisana.org.za).
 Login credentials are available through the MS Teams Channel.